stikjs/stik-core/README.md

 #Dependency Injection
 With Dependency Injection (DI), your dependencies are given to your object instead of your object creating or explicitly referencing them.
 This means the dependency injector can provide a different dependency based on the context of the situation.
 For example, in your tests it might pass a fake version of your services API that doesn't make requests but returns static objects instead, while in production it provides the actual services API.

-Stik.js comes with a buil-in DI module that allows you to specify which modules you code cares about.
+Stik.js comes with a built-in DI module that allows you to specify which modules you code cares about.

 The available modules are: